 Resources to Promote A Growth Mindset

 I will use the YouTube video: Developing a Growth Mindset with Carol Dweck (Stanford University, 2014).
 Who better to explain and promote growth mindsets, than the person that developed this theory.
 I want to use this video during one of our professional development sessions, without any introduction, and then afterwards, have an open conversation.
 I will also create simple posters for them to display in their classrooms, with a fixed mindset graphic on one side and growth mindset on the other, with a listing of their traits under each.
 Having this up will be a constant reminder, not only to them but to their students as well.
 When I was a fine arts teacher, we had a set of affirmations that we recited daily, and I will share these with all teachers as well in poster form.
 The affirmations were: 1.
 I Don’t Have to Be Perfect To Be Amazing.
 2. I Will Never Say, “I Can’t”, I Will Always Say, “I’ll Try”.
 3. My Attitude Determines My Direction.
 4. Every Mistake I Make is Progress 5.
 I Am Somebody Amazing!
+These affirmations have been life changing for our students.
+It is a constant daily reminder for them, they use them daily, recite them, talk about them.
 And, to keep promoting a growth mindset, I will include quotes that embody this, at the end of every monthly meeting agenda.
 Consistency will be key to driving success not only for the ePortfolio integration, but developing everyone’s growth mindset as well.

 Growth Mindset Impacting My Educational Growth